 Appeal of Low Grade Point Average.
-Applicants who meet all admissions requirements except the undergraduate GPA requirement may petition the faculty for conditional admittance (probationary).
-Probationary status may be granted to an applicant who provides evidence of performance above that predicted by his undergraduate GPA.
+Applicants who meet all admissions requirements except the undergraduate GPA requirement may be admitted on probation.
+This opportunity may be granted to an applicant who provides evidence of performance above that predicted by his undergraduate GPA.
 Such evidence must be presented in writing and may include (1) a score in the 50th percentile or above on the verbal portion of the GRE General Test or 50th percentile or above on the Miller Analogies Test (MAT), or (2) outstanding achievement in research and writing, or (3) other evidence of ability to perform successfully at the graduate level.
-This policy is intended primarily for persons who have been away from formal education for five or more years.
+At the conclusion of the first term in which students complete at least 9 career hours of graduate work with a 3.0+ GPA, they will be removed from probation.
+At the conclusion of the first term in which students complete at least 9 career hours-with a GPA below 3.0, they will be suspended.
+Unlike current students placed on probation, students admitted on academic probation may participate in intercollegiate sports.